ds-horizon/logwise/docs/what-is-logwise.md

 ## Key Features

-### 🚀 High Performance
-- High-throughput processing capabilities
-- Real-time ingestion and processing
-- Optimized data pipeline with minimal latency

-### 📊 Log Search & Viewing
+- S3-based storage with configurable retention policies and no per-GB ingestion charges
-- Interactive dashboards with Grafana integration
+- Interactive dashboards with Grafana integration and custom filters
-- Live viewing and exploration capabilities
-- Custom filters and metadata-based search

-### 🔧 Production Ready
+- High-throughput processing with real-time ingestion and minimal latency
-- Self-healing orchestration service
+- Self-healing orchestration service with production-tested architecture
-- Production-tested architecture with setup guides
-- Reliable and fault-tolerant design

-### 🐳 Flexible Deployment
-- Docker and Kubernetes support
-- Self-hosted deployment options
-- Cloud-native architecture compatible with AWS S3
+- Docker support with self-hosted deployment options and AWS S3 compatibility

 ## Use Cases